 Courses include text introductions and exercises to complete in a provided console.
 There are also video lessons, and challenges that include real-world agile-style user stories as their descriptions.
 After completing course work and earning certificates, students may access projects requested by non-profits who need coding work done.

 Well known for their philosophy that you can learn anything, Khan Academy offers free, personalized learning exercises in a multitude of subjects, including computer programming.
 They’ve been operating as a non-profit organization for ten years with the sole aim of providing education for anyone, for free, for the betterment of everyone.

 Udacity gained some recognition when it came out with its Self Driving Car Engineer nanodegree, but that’s far from all they have to offer.
 Udacity offers a wide range of topics — in Python alone, there are free courses ranging from from Software Debugging with automated debuggers to implementing RESTful APIs.
 The course content is contained in videos; the problem sets and quizzes are also in video form.
 Some of the classes/nanodegrees are free, and some require a membership.

 Our final offering is Udemy, a vast network of resources and learning opportunities.
 With over 40,000 courses, 12,000,000 students, and 20,000 instructors, Udemy uses an on-demand model for self-paced coursework, allowing students to learn what they want, when they want.

 Udemy offers a wide range of courses (8 courses for Python Networking and Security alone!), though many of them require payment.
 The course structure includes video instruction, plus multiple-choice quizzes to test your comprehension.

-Dabbling with the idea of learning to code full-time and in person with like minded women?
-You can become a software engineer at Hackbright Academy in 12 short weeks!
-Join us in person or via livestream for an Info Session on October 12th from 6:30pm – 8:00pm to learn more.
+Dabbling with the idea of learning to code in person with like minded women?
+Become a software engineer at Hackbright Academy in 12 short weeks through our software engineering fellowship!